The best integrated washer dryers to buy in 2024

 Price when reviewed: £399 | Check price at AO

-In our opinion, an integrated washer dryer for under £450 is already decent value and what’s more, this model is more highly rated than most alternatives costing a similar amount.
+In our opinion, an integrated washer dryer for under £400 is already excellent value and, what’s more, this model is more highly rated than most alternatives at a similar price.
 The super-speedy 14-minute quick wash is a particular highlight.

 We have more energy-efficient models on this list, as well as options with higher spin speeds, so it’s worth considering this when offsetting the upfront cost against the longer-term running costs.
 That said, if you’re on a budget and the initial cost is your biggest concern, you will get a decent machine with a good capacity.